Akilah Hughes

 Akilah Saidah Kamaria Hughes (born August 31, 1989) is an American writer, comedian, YouTuber, podcaster, and actress.
 She has been a digital correspondent for MTV, HBO, Fusion TV, and Comedy Central.
-She began her career on a YouTube channel, "It's Akilah, Obviously!", which has amassed more than 150,000 subscribers.
+She began her career on a YouTube channel, "It's Akilah, Obviously!", which has gained more than 150,000 subscribers.
 From October 2019 to July 2021, she co-hosted the Crooked Media podcast What a Day, alongside journalist Gideon Resnick.

 Early life and education

 Akilah Hughes was born in Florence, Kentucky, where she attended Boone County High School.
 After graduating from high school, she attended Berea College in Berea, Kentucky, and graduated with a Bachelor of Arts in Broadcasting in 2010.

 In 2012, Hughes moved to New York City, New York, and earned an Upright Citizens Brigade scholarship.

 Career

 YouTube

 On December 2, 2013, Hughes uploaded a comedy video, "Meet Your First Black Girlfriend," answering hypothetical questions from a white boyfriend, and it went viral.
 She was again recognized for releasing the video "On Intersectionality in Feminism and Pizza", that went viral after being uploaded on April 8, 2015.

 On June 30, 2016, Hughes created a petition on Change.org titled "Ask Advertisers to Stop Supporting BuzzFeed Video's Idea Theft", which aimed to convince advertisers to stop supporting BuzzFeed Video.
 In the petition, described by The Washington Post as having gone viral, she argued, "BuzzFeed has been caught repeatedly stealing ideas, jokes, bits, gags, and therefore money from prominent YouTube creators."

 In 2017, Hughes sued YouTuber Carl Benjamin (Sargon of Akkad) for copyright infringement after he used a portion of her Hillary Clinton election party footage.
-In August 2020, the judge, ruling Benjamin's video to be fair use criticism, dismissed the case with prejudice and ordered Hughes to pay Benjamin's legal costs.
+In August 2020, the judge, ruling Benjamin's video to be fair use criticism, dismissed the case with prejudice and ordered Hughes to pay Benjamin's legal costs in the amount of $38,785.35 for attorneys’ fees and $126.54 for costs, on the grounds that Hughes had filed a frivolous lawsuit and acted with “improper motivation”.

 In April 2020, Comedy Central's YouTube channel released three sketches starring Hughes and Milana Vayntrub as part of a new digital sketch series called Making Fun With Akilah and Milana.